Diophantine problems in solvable groups: Largest ring of scalars of bilinear maps and rings of algebraic integers

 The previous result constitutes the first step towards e-interpreting rings of algebraic integers in different families of solvable groups (more generally, in structures that have a suitable bilinear map associated to them).
 The second step is given by the result below.
 By \emph{rank} of a ring or an abelian group we refer to the maximum number of $\mbb Z$-linearly independent elements in it (considering the group with additive notation).

-\begin{theorem}[Theorem 4.9 and Remark 4.10 of \cite{GMO_rings}] Let $R$ be an infinite finitely generated associative commutative unitary ring.
-Then there exists a ring of algebraic integers $O$ e-interpretable in $R$.
-Moreover, the rank of $O$ is at most the rank of $R$. \end{theorem}
+\begin{theorem}[\normalfont{Theorem 4.9 and Remark 4.10 of \cite{GMO_rings}}] Let $R$ be an infinite, finitely generated as an abelian group, associative, commutative unitary ring.
+Then there exists a ring of algebraic integers $O$ that is e-interpretable in $R$.
+Moreover, the rank of $O$ does not exceed the rank of $R$. \end{theorem}

-Combining the previous two theorems we obtain the following fundamental result.
+Combining the previous two theorems, we obtain the following fundamental result.

 \begin{corollary} Let $f:A\times A \to B$ be a full non-degenerate bilinear map between finitely generated abelian groups, with $B$ infinite.
-Then there exists a ring of integers $O$ e-interpretable in $(A, B; f)$. \end{corollary}
+Then there exists a ring of integers $O$ that is e-interpretable in $(A, B; f)$. \end{corollary}